cllu/bliki2/README.md

 - Remove the following packages: api, wiki2html, html2wiki, template extension etc
 - Add command to convert xml dump to tsv format file, in order to be consumed by MapReduce tools like Spark

-To convert a xml dump to tsv format:
+To convert a xml dump to tsv format (only the main content in namespace 0):

     $ mvn compile
     $ mvn exec:java -Dexec.mainClass="info.bliki.cli.Main" -Dexec.args="src/test/resources/dump/enwiki-20150112-pages-articles1.xml.bz2 data/enwiki-pages.tsv"